Business Process Automation Software

 Meanwhile, the employee who submitted the request for approval can track the request's status throughout its journey.
 When an organization has multiple approval levels and gatekeepers in the process, this becomes extremely valuable for the requester.
-It also reduces the need for phone calls, status updates, and emails looking for an answer.
+It also reduces the need for phone calls, status updates, and emails to look for an answer.

 Here are some specific examples of processes that can benefit from automation solutions: